Silas-Hoerz/EL-Workbench/README.md

 Docstrings: All modules, classes, methods, and more complex functions must include meaningful Docstrings describing their purpose, parameters, return values, and exceptions.

-In-Code Comments: Comments should explain complex logic, justify non-obvious decisions, and explain "Why" rather than just "What".
+In-Code Comments: Comments should explain complex logic, justify non-obvious decisions, and explain "Why" rather than just "What" explain.